 USD: Inflation Data urge the Fed to Taper

 US consumer price inflation jumped 0.9% m/m in June from 0.6% in May.
 Annual inflation is now running near its highest levels at 5.4%.
-Core inflation, that excludes food and fuel prices, rose 0.9% on a monthly basis and 4.5% annually.
+Core inflation, which excludes food and fuel prices, rose 0.9% on a monthly basis and 4.5% annually.

-Separate data showed that Producer Price Index rose to 1.0% in June, exceeding expectations at 0.8%.
-The core index rose at the same rate, against market consensus at 0.5%, rising from 0.7% in May.
+Separate data showed that the Producer Price Index rose to 1.0% in June, exceeding expectations at 0.8%.
+The core index rose at the same rate, against the market consensus at 0.5%, rising from 0.7% in May.

 Recent inflation numbers make it more difficult for the Federal Reserve to stick to its perspective that inflation pressures are transitory.
 The surprising data supports calls for a sooner removal of the massive monetary stimulus the Fed has injected into the economy.

 The FOMC Meeting Minutes released last week showed some officials expect the conditions for beginning to reduce the pace of asset purchases to be met earlier than they had anticipated.
 While other members saw that incoming data is not providing a clear signal about the underlying economic momentum.
 Fed officials agreed to continue assessing the economy’s progress and maybe begin discussing their plans for adjusting policy and asset purchases in the upcoming meetings.